jtassia/You-Dont-Know-JS/up & going/ch2.md

 foo();
 ```

-Notice that `c` is not available inside of `bar()`, since it's declared only inside the inner `baz()` scope, and that `b` is not available to `foo()` for the same reason.
+Notice that `c` is not available inside of `bar()`, because it's declared only inside the inner `baz()` scope, and that `b` is not available to `foo()` for the same reason.

 If you try to access a variable's value in a scope where it's not available, you'll get a `ReferenceError` thrown.
 If you try to set a variable that hasn't been declared, you'll either end up creating a variable in the top-level global scope (bad!) or getting an error, depending on "strict mode" (see "Strict Mode").
+Let's take a look:

 ```js
 function foo() {